Pho Glossary

 Bo chin nac

-Well-done sliced steak.
+Well-done sliced brisket.
 A meat ingredient in beef pho.

 Bò tái

-Rare sliced steak.
+Rare sliced eye of round steak.
 A meat ingredient in beef pho.
 Bo tai is normally included in the bowl when served, but can be ordered as a side dish (raw) to be cooked in hot broth at the table.

 Bò viên

-Beef meatballs.
+Beef meatballs, sometime with tendons.
 A meat ingredient in beef pho.
 Can be ordered included in the pho bowl when served or as a side bowl in broth.

 Gân